Fleas are one of the most commonplace and bothersome pests in the Portland, Vancouver, and Camas metro areas.

 Fleas are typically year-round in the Pacific Northwest.

 In many parts of the country, fleas are seasonal due to extreme shifts in the weather.
-However, in many southern states as well as in the Pacific Northwest, fleas can be year-round pests based on our warmer and more temperate climates.
+However, fleas can be pests in many southern states and the Pacific Northwest year-round based on our warmer and more temperate climates.

 can i treat FLEAS

 Fleas can be tough to eradicate on your own.

 Though many great over-the-counter solutions for pets help with fleas, successfully eradicating fleas from your home can be trickier.